DakeQQ/YOLO-Depth-Estimation-for-Android/README.md

 6. Hence, the input/output of the demo models slightly differs from the original models.
 7. Demo models are set to accept h720*w1280 image input; hence, they work when the phone is held horizontally.
 8. For better compatibility with ONNX Runtime-Android, export does not utilize dynamic-axes.
 Therefore, the exported ONNX model may not be optimal for x86_64.
 9. This project uses OpenGL ES 3.x to directly capture camera frame textures and pass them to the GPU, minimizing image data copying and transfer.
-It uses GPU compute shaders to convert YUV to RGB and normalize before feeding to the model, minimizing CPU usage.
+It uses GPU compute shaders to convert YUV to RGB before feeding to the model, minimizing CPU usage.
-10. Dual-buffering and asynchronous inference are used to boost FPS.
+10. Asynchronous inference are used.
 (Using previous camera frame data for inference, not waiting for current image processing)
 11. Finally, YOLO bounding boxes are efficiently rendered using the OpenGL ES.
 12. If using YOLO-v10 series, replace the original GLRender.java and project.h with the one in the "YOLO_Depth_Drivable/v10" folder.
 13. Enabling both YOLO and depth estimation simultaneously drops FPS by about 30% (compared to YOLO-only tasks).